opensourcedesign/opensourcedesign.github.io/_posts/2017-11-09-osd-nyc-meetup-Recap.md

 Some suggestions were made by the meetup including optimizing the kit for low internet bandwidth - looking at a pattern, to have a low bandwidth option and focusing on how to make the Kit more including users with different capabilities.

-To contribute to the project, join the #opendesignkit channel on the [Open Design Foundation Slack] (http://slack.opendesign.foundation/), or check out the [Github repository] (https://github.com/open-design-kit/opendesignkit).
+To contribute to the project, join the #opendesignkit channel on the [Open Design Foundation Slack](http://slack.opendesign.foundation/), or check out the [Github repository](https://github.com/open-design-kit/opendesignkit).

 Slides: